 Whatever route you decide to take to establish your online presence, it is important to put a strategy in place in order to build up a reputable authority.
 Before choosing a social media network, think about what you want to achieve and how much time you have to commit to establishing your presence.

-For more tips on establishing your online brand or if you would like help setting up your LinkedIn profile please check out our handy Candidate Resources section, or download our guide to establishing your online profile here.
+For more tips on establishing your online brand or if you would like help setting up your LinkedIn profile please check out our handy Candidate section.
 Or if you think your online profile is ready, head over to our jobs page and search our latest roles.

-Alternatively you can get in touch with one of our expert Consultants today to discuss your options by calling 0161 834 1642.
+Alternatively you can get in touch with one of our expert Consultants today to discuss your options!